FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/05/5_Task5.md

 ![](image-t5-8.png)

 * Currently, the private route tables are sending all traffic to the IGW.
-This will not allow Fortigate CNF to inspect egress traffic.
+This will not allow the Fortigate Autoscale Group to inspect egress traffic.
 In the private subnet table, add a default route to send all traffic leaving the private subnet to the GWLBe in the same AZ.
 * Highlight the private route table for AZ1.
 * Click the "Routes" tab at the bottom
 * Click "Edit routes"